Brent A HABETLER – Sir Lies-a-lot.

 Veterans take mental health issues seriously and many fight the stigma of PTSD on a daily basis yet, Mr Conway perpetuates lies and mistruths that lead to the view that all returning service members are damaged goods…

-No need to run his particulars with the National Personnel Records Center, as he has admitted to never being an American Soldier, a paratrooper or a Vietnam War veteran.
+SVC contacted Mr Conway and asked him 3 simple questions.
+With his response, there was no need to run his particulars with the National Personnel Records Center, as he has admitted in an email to SVC that he was never an American Soldier, a paratrooper or a Vietnam War veteran.

 Lest We Forget